CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/save_ami.md

+# Upgrade to run CMAQ on larger EC2 Instance

-# Save the AMI and create a new VM using a larger c6a.8xlarge (with 32 processors)
+## Save the AMI and create a new VM using a larger c6a.8xlarge (with 32 processors)

 Requires access to the AWS Web Interface
 (I will look for insructions on how to do this from the aws command line, but I don't currently have a method for this.)

 ### Use the AWS Console to Stop the Image

+add screenshot

 ### Use the AWS Console to Create a new AMI

+add screenshot

 Check to see that the AMI has been created by examining the status.
 Wait for the status to change from Pending to Available.